Guidelines for Organizing and Hosting ISPRS Student Consortium Summer Schools

 The whole evaluation process should take no more than four weeks.

 In case the summer school is not approved at any of the mentioned stages, reasons for rejection need to be given by the respective body in writing.
-The SC Chair returns the application to the applicant together with these reasons with copy to the ISPRS 2nd VP.
+The ISPRS SC Chair returns the application to the applicant together with these reasons with a copy to the ISPRS VP.
 After corrections have been applied, the application can be submitted again.

 - The organizers are strongly encouraged to seek sponsors and other potential sources of funds for the summer school.
 A summer school can also be organized as part of a bigger event, which can provide the needed financial assistance and logistics as well as potential participants.

 - Summer schools are preferably self-funded, but if this is not feasible, then financial assistance may be requested.
 The application form contains an optional section about the financial assistance needed for the summer school (see Appendix B).
 The budget form should be carefully filled in as it provides the basis for the approval of the financial assistance.
 There is no guarantee that the full amount requested will be provided, and the financial assistance is subject to evaluation and availability of funds.

 - In case financial assistance is applied for, the ISPRS Council with optional cooperation of TIF decides whether funding can be made available.
 Such applications need to be submitted to the ISPRS SC in good time for the assistance to be included in the yearly ISPRS SC budget.
 Normally, applications with funding requirements should be made in the autumn of the year prior to the potential date of the summer school.